 If you would like to reset all the zones for a particular domain, you can do so by going to the domain you would like to reset to zones for.

-Then, on the right-hand side select the gear icon for settings and choose “Reset Zone” under the dropdown.
+Then, on the right-hand side select Actions and choose “Reset DNS Zone” under the dropdown.